na-na-hi/renget/archive/MixtralForRetards.md

 It will work just like that but for more performance read the guide on CuBLAS / GPU layers and such: >https://github.com/LostRuins/koboldcpp/wiki

 **Mixtral common pratfalls:**
-Using below 5bit (at least atm, apparently quants work differently for moe models.)
+Using 2bit (at least atm, maybe that will eventually change.)
-(*This may be fixed now and lower quants might be worth using.
-If so Q3_K should be possible with about 20 GBs: https://github.com/ggerganov/llama.cpp/pull/4406#issuecomment-1855151885*)

 Using mirostat, seen at least 3 times that it causes it to repeat / makes mixtral retarded.